Please Note: The Round Tower is closed on May 21st due to restoration work.

 Cultural heritage and craftsmanship // You can follow the highly specialized work of the craftsmen occasionally on the square where Landemærket meets Købmagergade, as well as on the Round Tower website and via our social media.

 Light Year 2026 // In 2026, we are celebrating the 350th anniversary of Ole Rømer’s discovery of the speed of light.
-To mark the occasion, the Round Tower will be filled with various exhibitions, music and talks about light, astronomy and history, along with special activities for children during the winter holidays.
+To mark the occasion, the Round Tower will be filled with various exhibitions, music and talks about light, astronomy and history.

-• Yes, the Spiral Ramp will be open while the Observatory is being restored, except for the announced closing days Jan 5 – February 5.
+• Yes, the Spiral Ramp will be open while the Observatory is being restored, except for the announced date when the dome is hoisted back.

-• The Viewing Platform will be open during the restoration period, except for the announced closing days between Dec 8 and 12, and between Jan 5 and Feb 5.
+• The Viewing Platform will be open during the restoration period, except for the announced closing days between 26th and 29th of May when the scaffolding is taken down.

 • Yes, the Library Hall will be open for exhibitions.
 In 2026, we’re celebrating “Lightyear 2026” – and the 350th anniversary of Ole Rømer’s discovery of the speed of light with four changing exhibitions and a variety of events.

-• Around mid-January, weather permitting.
-Dismantling the dome requires calm weather as it will be hoisted down by crane.
-Dismantling will take place at night or very early in the morning.
+• May 21st, weather permitting.
+Reinstalling the dome requires calm weather as it will be hoisted up by crane.

 • We will continuously update our website with news from the restoration project.